cmu-sei/juneberry/docs/tutorial.md

 jb_plot_roc -f [prediction file path] -p [classes] [output location]
 ```

 The `-f` switch indicates which predictions file the data should come from.
-The `-p` switch indicates
+The `-c` switch indicates
 integer labels of the classes to include on the plot.
 The `myplot.png` indicates the filename to use when
 saving the plot.
 It is possible to plot data from multiple predictions files
 on the same plot.
 To do so, simply add another `-f` switch and the desired file, along with another
-`-p` switch with the desired class integers.
+`-c` switch with the desired class integers.

 # Step 6 - Building experiments